 Travel along the Rubicon Hiking Trail:

-Sticking to the route I recommend (out-and-back from the Vikingsholm parking lot) is probably the least expensive and simplest option as far as logistics go.
+Sticking to the route I recommend (out-and-back from the Vikingsholm parking lot) is probably the least expensive.
+It’s also the simplest option as far as logistics go.

 The second option of beginning and ending at the northern endpoint (D.L.
 Bliss State Park) is just as easy logistically.
 However, it costs money and means that if you’re driving from South Tahoe you’ll be spending more time in your vehicle commuting to the trailhead.

-Also, there’s always the potential when trying to coordinate with multiple people at multiple locations that your inspiring and soul-soothing hike can wind up turning into a fiasco.
+Also, there’s always the potential when coordinating with multiple people at multiple locations that your inspiring hike can wind up turning into a fiasco.

 As far as the actual trail conditions are concerned, the Rubicon Trail is maintained as well as any trail in the Lake Tahoe region.